 Your customer's Credit Card statement will be billed as CCAvenue.com or Avenues (I) Pvt.
-Ltd. During the transaction and after successful payment we make it amply evident to your customer (on the pay page and by a confirmation e-mail) that his Credit Card statement will reflect the charge as this.
+Ltd. During the transaction and after successful payment, we make it amply evident to your customer (on the pay page and by a confirmation e-mail) that his Credit Card statement will reflect the charge with this name.

 A refund that is forced by the Card company as requested or disputed by the card holder is known as chargeback.